 TRANSFER TO RESERVES

-Your Company proposes to transfer Rs.
-500 Crore to General Reserves for the financialyear ended on 31st March 2016.
+Your Company proposes to transfer ' 500 Crore to the General Reserves.

 COMPOSITE SCHEME OF ARRANGEMENT

-GROWTH PLANS IMPLEMENTED/ INITIATED DURING THE YEAR ENDED 31ST MARCH 2016
+CORPORATE ACTIONS PLANS IMPLEMENTED/ INITIATED DURING THE YEAR ENDED 31ST MARCH 2017

 CONSOLIDATED FINANCIAL STATEMENTS